 Stakeholder Capitalism is a growing worldwide reform movement that creates returns for investors by creating value for employees, customers, supply chain and distribution partners, communities and the environment.
-It is based on both research and common sense that organizations can do well by shareholders by doing good for people and the environment.
+It is based on both research and common sense that organizations can do well by shareholders by doing good for people and the environment, and should not be confused with "Woke Capitalism" or Corporate Social Responsibility (CSR), which often are the equivalent of "greenwashing."

 The concept and principles of Stakeholder Capitalism have existed for decades but there remains confusion about the definition that is either a natural consequence of any new concept or is in some cases an opportunity to poke holes in it.
 This primer clarifies the definition for Stakeholder Capitalism as well as provides a brief history and a list of the relatively small number of people and organizations whose work has contributed to a better understanding of the virtuous circle of prosperity and a healthier environment created by strategically and systematically engaging all stakeholders in the missions and objectives of the enterprise.